DEMIST: A deep-learning-based task-specific denoising approach for myocardial perfusion SPECT: DISCUSSION

 A second limitation of this study is that the DEMIST method was trained with data where the defect-present cases contained synthetic inserted defects.
 This was because, during training, the knowledge of the presence of defect and the location of defect centroid in defect-present cases was required.
 Ideally, though, DEMIST should be trained using data with real perfusion defects.
 However, determining the ground truth regarding the presence of defects and their centroid is challenging.
 To address a similar issue of lack of ground truth while training a network to delineate tumors in PET images, Leung \etal pre-trained a network with multiple simulated images where the tumor boundaries were known exactly, and then fine-tuned with a small number of clinical images \cite{leung2020physics}.
-A similar strategy of pre-training DEMIST with multiple synthetic-defect images and then fine-tuning this network with a small number of training images where the defect centroid is obtained manually could be investigated.
+A similar strategy of pre-training DEMIST with multiple synthetic-defect images and then fine-tuning this network with a small number of training images where the defect centroid is obtained manually could be investigated{presents an area of future study}.
 Another limitation was that we considered defects in only two regions.
 Increasing the number of defect locations, including septal and lateral walls of the LV, would provide further insights on the robustness of the proposed method.
-Finally, the method was evaluated with only single-center data.
+Finally{Furthermore, in practical scenarios, there could be multiple defect locations in the same case.
+The proposed DEMIST method can be extended by extracting channel vectors from each of these locations.
+Additionally}, the method was evaluated with only single-center data.
 However, the results motivate evaluation of the data across multiple centers to assess the generalizability of this technique across centers.
+Finally, the method was developed for non-gated MPI SPECT images.
+Another area of future research is advancing this method to gated MPI SPECT \cite{paul2004gated,zhang2023assessment}.
+One challenge here is identifying the center of the defect.
+The proposed method can be advanced to account for this issue by extracting channel vectors for a neighborhood of possible defect centers.